executors/executors/README.md

 |------------------------------------------------------------------------------------|---------------------------------------------------------------|--------------------------------------------------------------------------|--------------------------------------------------------------------|
 | `x.execute(std::move(f), std::move(a)...)`                                         |                                                               |  Creates a weakly parallel execution agent which invokes `f(a...)`       | May prevent forward progress of caller pending completion of `f.   |

-## `HostOneWayExecutor`
+## `HostBasedOneWayExecutor`

-1. The `HostOneWayExecutor` requirements form the basis of host-based executors in the one-way executor concept taxonomy;
+1. The `HostBasedOneWayExecutor` requirements form the basis of host-based executors in the one-way executor concept taxonomy;
-   every host-based one-way executor satisfies the `HostOneWayExecutor` requirements.
+   every host-based one-way executor satisfies the `HostBasedOneWayExecutor` requirements.
 This set of requirements specifies operations for creating execution agents that need not synchronize with the thread which created them.